 Gender confirmation surgery is required to update gender markers on birth certificates and driver’s licenses.
-There is no statewide legislation explicitly protecting LGBT+ people from discrimination, but in practice various policies have been interpreted as providing it and 12 municipalities offer some protections at the local level.
+There is no statewide legislation explicitly protecting LGBTQ+ people from discrimination, but in practice various policies have been interpreted as providing it and 12 municipalities offer some protections at the local level.

 HIV status is a felony in cases of prostitution or tissue donation.
 Positive HIV status has also been successfully prosecuted under general law.* There are hate crimes protections on the basis of sexual orientation but not gender identity.